 Poughkeepsie Housing Authority

-Poughkeepsie Housing Authority is a Public Housing Agency in Poughkeepsie, New York that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 24th, 2020, Poughkeepsie Housing Authority has 1 waiting lists that are open now or opening soon.
+Poughkeepsie Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
+As of August 5th, 2020, Poughkeepsie Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Open Poughkeepsie Housing Authority Waiting Lists